-Alignment with service providers is essential to ensure that the district and local municipality's priorities can be reflected in the service providers' projects can be reflected in the IDP document.
+Alignment with service providers is essential to ensure that the district and local municipality's priorities can be reflected in the service providers' project prioritization process and in turn the service providers' projects can be reflected in the IDP document.
 Regular meetings with service providers would be required in the course of IDP review process.